Anne Jackson: Life and career

 Jackson was born in Millvale, Pennsylvania in 1925, the daughter of Stella Germaine (née Murray) and John Ivan Jackson, a barber.
-She was the youngest of three children, after Catherine, eight years older, and Beatrice, three years older.
+She was the youngest of three daughters, after Catherine, eight years older, and Beatrice, three years older.
 Her year of birth had been misreported for years as 1926, the year Jackson gave in a 1962 interview.

 Jackson's mother was of Irish Catholic descent and her father, whose original name was Ivan Jakšeković, had emigrated from Croatia (then part of Austria-Hungary) in 1918.
 Her family moved to Brooklyn, New York when she was eight years old.
 She attended Franklin K. Lane High School.
 In New York, Jackson trained at the Neighborhood Playhouse and the Actors Studio.
 She made her Broadway debut in 1945.
 Her theater credits included Summer and Smoke, Arms and the Man, Luv, The Waltz of the Toreadors, Mr. Peters' Connections and Lost in Yonkers.